 RELIGION AND FILM

 Anton Karl Kozlovic is a Research Associate in Screen Studies, School of Humanities, Flinders University in Adelaide, Australia.
-He is interested in the areas of religion-and-film, interreligious dialogue, Cecil B. DeMille studies, computer films, popular culture, applied cinema and the New Age.
+He is interested in the areas of religion-&-film, interreligious dialogue, Cecil B. DeMille studies, computer films, popular culture, applied cinema & the New Age.
 He has provided a taxonomic survey of Judeo-Christian sacred servants; for example: priests, nuns, ministers, inter alter.
-That survey covered eight thematic categories of the mundane holy.
-Using textually-based humanist film criticism as the analytical lens, the critical religion-and-film literature was revisited and the popular cinema scanned to reveal an additional eleven thematic categories.
+That survey covered 8 thematic categories of the mundane-holy.
+Kozlovic uses spiritually-based humanist film criticism as the analytical lens.
+He revisits critical religion-and-film literature, and he scans popular cinema to reveal an additional eleven thematic categories.
 These were documented and described.
 Copious film examples with associated character, actor, director and release date details were also included.
 It was concluded that the field of sacred servants is a relatively neglected area of contemporary screen culture, but one that is illuminating, complex and increasingly vital to our understanding of institutional religion today.
 Further research into the exciting religious sub-genre of the mundane holy and the emerging field of religion-and-film was recommended.

 The development of religion has taken different forms in different cultures and sub-cultures.
 Some religions place an emphasis on belief, while others emphasize practice.
 Some religions focus on the subjective experience of the religious individual, while others consider the activities of the religious community to be most important.
 Some religions claim to be universal, believing their laws and cosmology to be binding for everyone, while others are intended to be practiced only by a closely defined or localized group.
 In many places religion has been associated with public institutions such as: education and health care, the family and government, as well as political hierarchies.
 Readers are advised to google the subject, if they are interested, for extensive commentaries on the subject, of which the above is but a brief introduction.
 For an open-ended and, for me, a useful beginning go to the following link:http://www.nybooks.com/articles/archives/2008/jun/26/holy-restlessness/